Shift Technologies (SFT) and Its Rivals Financial Comparison

 Summary

-Shift Technologies rivals beat Shift Technologies on 10 of the 13 factors compared.
+Shift Technologies competitors beat Shift Technologies on 10 of the 13 factors compared.

 Shift Technologies Company Profile